So how did this self help guide come about? let’s take a step backwards shall we…

 Oh for the love of God!
 As if being awake since 3 am isn’t bad enough following a hypo from Bethany, I’ve just lost internet connection too.
 It’s now 5:50 am and I’ve resorted to writing a spontaneous blog post to keep my fidgety fingers and overactive mind busy.

-In addition to Beth’s highs and lows, we’ve had a couple of roller coaster days here as far as Lewis is concerned, in a previous post I alluded to the fact that things are not always peachy and they’re definitely not peachy at the moment!
+In addition to Beth’s highs and lows, we’ve had a couple of roller coaster days here as far as Lewis is concerned, in a previous post on autism I alluded to the fact that things are not always peachy and they’re definitely not peachy at the moment!
 Add to this the fact that other family members have got things on their plates and you get a recipe for one shattered Rebecca.

 Don’t judge me, I don’t mind supporting other family members, not one little bit, in fact I’d hate not to, but with wafer thin mental health and spinning so many plates it does inevitably wear me down.

 I was messaging back and forth with a dear friend only last night and we came to the conclusion that we are both strong women, not that we felt strong; in fact we were both feeling quite broken at the time of messaging one another.
 I joked that if there was a way to tap into our nervous energy we could probably power the UK for a year!
 Obviously a mild…okay, huge exaggeration but as I gave advice on making sure she had some ‘me time’ to recharge I was reminded of the irony, as once again I was offering advice I should be taking myself.

 Why do we do that?
 Worry ourselves to the bone and put everyone first, even if we’re close to empty?